HL7/fhir/guides/daf2/pages/_includes/daf-core-vitalsigns-summary.md

 1. When using a panel code to group observations, one or more reference to Observations in `Observation.related.target`
     -   a fixed `Observation.related.type`=“has-member”

-1. One patient in `Observation.subject`
-1. A date and time in `effectiveDateTime` or `effectivePeriod`

  [Vital Signs]: valueset-daf-observation-CCDAVitalSignResult.html
   [Vital Signs Units]: http://hl7-fhir.github.io/valueset-ucum-vitals-common.html